Gala’s Russian Food Glossary – A B C D E

 Botvinia soup – Russian summer cold soup with a variety of greens like sorrel, green onion, beets greens, dill, cucumber and more.
 Serve with fish, crawfish or crabs, the base of the soup is kvas.
 Look kvas in the glossary.
 It can be possible try at an authentic Russian restaurant at Russia.

-Brusnika – lingonberry.
-Very common berry in Russian cuisine, especially on the North of Russia.
-Common use fermented lingonberry, flavoring water, make sauces with honey and serve with game, and wide use in desserts.
+Брусника ( Brusnika ) – lingonberry.
+Very common berry in Russian cuisine, especially in the North of Russia.
+Common uses include fermented lingonberry, flavoring water, making sauces with honey and serving with game, and wide use in desserts.

 Russian Chicken Stock In Cup

-Bullion – stock (broth) from chicken, beef and fish.
-We have slightly different technique to make stocks, than I see in many blogs around the Word.
+Бульон ( Bullion ) – stock (broth) from chicken, beef and fish.
+We have slightly different techniques to make stocks than I see in many blogs around the world.
 We use roasted vegetables in stock for extra flavor.

 〉 Russian Style Chicken Stock Recipe From Scratch